A peaceful scene of someone enjoying a bubble bath while reading by candlelight.

 I can understand the need to set goals or mitigate previous poor choices.
 Many people, quite rightly, look to the new year as an opportunity to create positive changes in their lives – see my article on setting realistic and achievable goals like a true Viking Queen.

-However, many people take this need for reinvention too far, and have already given up before 12th night.
+However, many people take this need for reinvention too far and have already given up before the 12th night.
 This is because extreme lifestyle changes… and I’m going to hold your hand when I say this… do not happen overnight.
 So, give yourself a break.

 The simple solution is books!

-For less than a coffee and a snack, you can buy hours of entertainment, that not only helps you escape the cold, but enriches your life.
-Time away from suffocating social media, escapism into another world, and some peaceful rest in front of the fire, is just what you need to get you through January.
+For less than a coffee and a snack, you can buy hours of entertainment that not only helps you escape the cold but also enriches your life.
+Time away from suffocating social media, escapism into another world, and some peaceful rest in front of the fire is just what you need to get you through January.

 Reading isn’t even a hard new habit to start.
 Just one chapter a day and you’ve read a book in a month, that’s 12 books in a year.
 Considering most adults only read 0-3 books per year, you might as well call yourself a professor reading that many, and it won’t even feel like a chore…